taggedzi/nonwordgen/CONTRIBUTING.md

 ## 🎨 3.
 Coding Style

-nonword-gen follows a consistent and strict-but-friendly coding style.
+nonwordgen follows a consistent and strict-but-friendly coding style.

 We use: